 Once a startup has traction, the universe of realizable growth opportunities begins to expand.

-At a Big Company, the day-to-day tasks required of a business developer can vastly differ from team-to-team within any given organization.
-Specifically, I believe there are 3 ways that business development manifests itself within a large organization: Intrapreneurial BD teams, Agent BD teams, and De Facto BD teams.
+At a big company, the day-to-day tasks required of a business developer can vastly differ from team-to-team within any given organization.
+Specifically, I believe there are three ways that business development manifests itself within a large organization: intrapreneurial BD teams, agent BD teams, and de facto BD teams.

-Another form of Big Company business development team is one that lacks the funding to incubate ideas on their own, and instead serves as an internal scout for opportunities that may benefit other teams within the organization.
+Another form of a big company business development team is one that lacks the funding to incubate ideas on their own, and instead serves as an internal scout for opportunities that may benefit other teams within the organization.
 Frequently, these business development teams will operate as agents of a division of the organization.
-For example, a business development team for a company’s Small Business Products division may evaluate opportunities for new products or partnerships that help the marketers, product developers, or other colleagues of the division scale their efforts.
+For example, a business development team for a company’s small business products division may evaluate opportunities for new products or partnerships that help the marketers, product developers, or other colleagues of the division scale their efforts.